Approach

 TLDR

-Mid-market PE firms ($200M-$2B AUM) are the fastest-growing segment of private equity, but Big 4 AI advisory practices were built for $10B+ funds.
-The result: $500K minimum engagements, generic playbooks, and junior consultants running your project.
+Mid-market PE firms ($200M-$2B AUM) are the fastest-growing segment of private equity, but Big 4 AI advisory was built for $10B+ funds.
+The result: $500K minimums, generic playbooks, and junior consultants running your project.
 Better options exist.
-Boutique specialists, fractional AI advisors, in-house hires, and AI platforms each fit different needs.
 Here is how to pick the right one.

 The Cost Mismatch Problem